 - Goffman’s Dramaturgical Theory – People are actors on a ‘social stage’ who actively create an impression of themselves

-- Labeling Theory – the definitions (meanings) people impose on situations or on other people can have real consequences (even if those definitions are not based in reality)
+- Labelling Theory – the definitions (meanings) people impose on situations or on other people can have real consequences (even if those definitions are not based in reality)

 8. Post Modernism and Late Modernism